gbti-network/py-youtube-to-subreddit/readme.md

-# YouTube to Reddit Video Poster
+# Py YouTube to Reddit

-We developed this script to accept either a Youtube channel or a playlist to import their videos into a sub reddit.
+We developed this python script to accept either a Youtube channel or a YouTube playlist to import their videos into a sub reddit.

 ## Setup